The excluded minors for GF(5)-representable matroids on ten elements: Introduction

 \begin{theorem} There are $2128$ excluded minors for $\GF(5)$-representability on $10$ elements. \end{theorem}

-Our approach to find these excluded minors uses the theory of \emph{Hydra-$i$} partial fields developed by Pendavingh and Van Zwam~\cite{PvZ2010b}.
+Our approach to find these excluded minors uses the theory of \emph{Hydra-$i$} partial fields developed by Pendavingh and van Zwam~\cite{PvZ2010b}.
 A $3$-connected matroid representable over $\GF(5)$ has at most six inequivalent representations \cite{OVW1996}.
 Let $M$ be a $3$-connected matroid with a $U_{2,5}$- or $U_{3,5}$-minor.
-Pendavingh and Van Zwam showed that, for each $i \in \{1,2,3,4,5,6\}$, there is a partial field $\mathbb{H}_i$ such that $M$ is $\mathbb{H}_i$-representable if and only if $M$ has at least $i$ inequivalent representations over $\GF(5)$.
+Pendavingh and van Zwam showed that, for each $i \in \{1,2,3,4,5,6\}$, there is a partial field $\mathbb{H}_i$ such that $M$ is $\mathbb{H}_i$-representable if and only if $M$ has at least $i$ inequivalent representations over $\GF(5)$.
 In particular, $\mathbb{H}_1 = \GF(5)$.
 Moreover, $\mathbb{H}_5=\mathbb{H}_6$; that is, if $M$ has at least five inequivalent representations over $\GF(5)$, then it has precisely six.
 For $i \in \{1,2,3,4\}$, let $\mathcal{N}_i$ be the set of excluded minors for the class of $\mathbb{H}_{i+1}$-representable matroids that are $\mathbb{H}_{i}$-representable.
-Then, the matroids in $\mathcal{N}_i$ are \emph{strong stabilizers} for the class of $\mathbb{H}_{i}$-representable matroids \cite{vanZwam2009}; loosely speaking, this means that when considering a matroid $M$ in this class with some matroid~$N$ in $\mathcal{N}_i$ as a minor, then after fixing a representation of $N$, one need not worry about inequivalent representations of $M$.
+Then, the matroids in $\mathcal{N}_i$ are \emph{strong stabilizers} for the class of $\mathbb{H}_{i}$-representable matroids \cite{vanZwam2009}; loosely speaking, this means that when considering a $3$-connected matroid $M$ in this class with some matroid~$N$ in $\mathcal{N}_i$ as a minor, then a representation of $N$ uniquely extends to a representation of $M$.
 Thus, using this theory, one can first find the excluded minors for $\mathbb{H}_5$-representability on at most $10$ elements, then let $\mathcal{N}_4$ be those that are $\mathbb{H}_4$-representable, and then use these as seeds in order to find the excluded minors for $\mathbb{H}_4$-representability on at most $10$ elements.
 This process can then be repeated to find the excluded minors for $\mathbb{H}_3$-representability on at most $10$ elements.
 After two further iterations, one obtains the excluded minors for $\mathbb{H}_1$-representability on at most $10$ elements, and these are the excluded minors for the class of $\GF(5)$-representable matroids, just under another name.